kris314/academic-kickstart/content/home/about.md

 +++

-# Biography
+# About Me
-I am a PhD student at [CVIT](http://cvit.iiit.ac.in/), [IIIT Hyderabad](http://iiit.ac.in/), working under the supervision of [Prof. C.V.
+I am a PhD candidate at [CVIT](http://cvit.iiit.ac.in/), [IIIT Hyderabad](http://iiit.ac.in/), working under the supervision of [Prof. C.V.
 Jawahar](https://faculty.iiit.ac.in/~jawahar/).
 My doctoral research focuses on the problem of information retrieval from scanned handwritten and printed document image collections.

 I am currently a recipient of Alexa Graduate Fellowship (2018-2019).
 Previously I was a TCS research fellow.